 SCHOOL MEALS DURING COVID-19

-Families of children who receive free or reduced price school meals or attend a Community Eligibility Provision (CEP) schools may now receive Pandemic EBT (P-EBT) benefits to help alleviate missed school meals during March, April, and May when children were not in school because of COVID-19.
-If you already receive SNAP or Families First/Temporary Assistance for Needy Families, no application is necessary.
+Families of children who receive free or reduced price school meals or attend a Community Eligibility Provision (CEP) schools may be eligible for Pandemic EBT (P-EBT) benefits to help alleviate missed school meals during the 2020-2021 school year for children participating in virtual learning and for school closures caused by COVID-19.
+No application is necessary.
 Families have received P-EBT for school meals missed in August and September.
 Learn more about P-EBT here.